lawrennd/snippets/_physics/includes/generic-decomposition-example.md

 This is exactly the GENERIC structure: the symmetric part drives irreversible energy dissipation, while the antisymmetric part creates reversible oscillations.}

-\notes{**Summary:** This computational example demonstrates that the GENERIC decomposition $M = S + A$ isn't just abstract mathematics, it describes the structure of dynamical flow in parameter space.
+\notes{**Summary:** This computational example demonstrates that the GENERIC decomposition $M = S + A$ isn't just abstract mathematics, it reveals the local structure of dynamical flow in parameter space.
 The symmetric part $S$ controls growth/decay directions, while the antisymmetric part $A$ controls rotation and oscillation.
-Together they reveal how trajectories move through the system.
+Together they describe how perturbations evolve in the neighborhood of the analysis point.

-For this special linear case (constant $G$ and constraint), the decomposition is *global*, describing flow structure everywhere on the manifold.
-For general nonlinear systems, the decomposition varies with position, but the fundamental insight remains: information dynamics naturally decompose into dissipative (thermodynamic) and conservative (mechanical) components.}
+The linearization $M = \partial F/\partial \boldsymbol{\theta}$ varies across the parameter manifold (both $G(\boldsymbol{\theta})$ and $a(\boldsymbol{\theta})$ depend on position), making the GENERIC decomposition truly local.
+However, the insight holds everywhere: information dynamics naturally decompose into dissipative (thermodynamic) and conservative (mechanical) components, with the balance between them varying across the manifold depending on local geometry and constraint tightness.}

 \endif